kubeflow/community/repository-setup.md

 1. Create an OWNERS file at the root of the repository

     * Anyone can create the PR
-    * PR will need to be merged manually by Kubeflow org administrator
+    * PR will need to be merged manually by a Kubeflow org administrator
-	  * For more info on OWNERS files see [CONTRIBUTING.md](https://github.com/kubeflow/community/blob/master/CONTRIBUTING.md)
+	  * For more info on OWNERS files, see [CONTRIBUTING.md](https://github.com/kubeflow/community/blob/master/CONTRIBUTING.md)
-    * After the OWNERs file is merged subsequent PRs can be automatically merged by Tide
+    * After the OWNERs file is merged, subsequent PRs can be automatically merged by Tide

 1. Setup prow for the repository by following the instructions [below](#setup-prow)